dan-maks/dare.io-pbl/Project7.md

       $ df -h

-Test if the the webservr and nfs server can communicate.
+Test if the the webservers and nfs server can communicate.

       $ sudo touch /var/www/test.md